 The original Barrafina moved from its Frith Street location to take up pride of place beside (and quite a chunk out of) Quo Vadis.
 This is the Spanish tapas brand's main location in Soho and features some of the best Spanish food in London, as well as great counter action.

 Blacklock's main speciality is chops - beef, pork and lamb and all at pretty good value.
 You'll want to go all-in with the chops dripping onto flatbread, but keep an eye out for some great meats on the specials board.
 With most cocktails costing just £5 a good time is guaranteed.

 Blanchette is from three brothers Maxime, Yannis and Malik Alary who have opened this "French bistro serving simple, classic and inventive French food".
 Similar to Salt Yard, it's primarily based around sharing "French tapas" plates.
 Look out for its sister restaurant in Shoreditch too.

 Bob Bob Ricard remains one of our personal favourite spots in town.
-We don't know whether it's the fantastically blingy design, the rich food with just a hint of Russian in there, the "press for champagne" button or...
-No, hang on, it's definitely the Press For Champagne button...
+We don't know whether it's the fantastically blingy design, the rich food with just a hint of Russian in there, the "press for champagne" button or... who are we kidding, it's definitely the Press For Champagne button...